The man behind The Grueling Truth - Where Legends Speak

 Bobby Boyd spent eight years with the Baltimore Colts after being drafted out of Oklahoma in 1960.
 Among his accomplishments include two Pro Bowls and being named to the 1960s All-Decade team.
-If that wasn’t enough, his staggering career total 57 interceptions is a Colts franchise record not likely to be soon broken, and he managed it in fewer than 10 seasons.
+If that wasn’t enough, his staggering career total of 57 interceptions is a Colts franchise record not likely to be soon broken, and he managed it in fewer than ten seasons.

-Dixon managed to be a three-time Pro Bowl selection, but lets face it when you think of one you think of the other.
+Dixon managed to be a three-time Pro Bowl selection, but let’s face it when you think of one, you think of the other.

 Ty Law won three Super Bowls with the New England Patriots in the past decade.
-He also was named to five Pro Bowls and has an impressive career total of 53 interceptions.
+He also was named to five Pro Bowls and had an impressive career total of 53 interceptions.
 He is a member of the NFL 2000s All-Decade team.

 Emmitt Thomas played in Kansas City for most of the 1970s.
 In his career, he managed five Pro Bowl appearances and an incredible 58 interceptions.

 Eddie Meador is an unbelievable eight-time Pro Bowler who played for the Los Angeles Rams during the 1960s.
 He also was named to the NFL’s 1960s All-Decade team.
-He is still the Rams all time interception leader with 46.
+He is still the Rams all-time interception leader with 46.
 Meador was recently inducted into Mike Ditka’s Gridiron Greats hall of fame.

 Jerry Rice called Albert Lewis the toughest cornerback he ever played against.
-Lewis was a four time pro bowler and intercepted 42 passes.
+Lewis was a four-time pro bowler and intercepted 42 passes.